walterhiggins/WMPJS/book-outline.md

 * Curly brackets : {  }
 * Square brackets : [  ]

 This can really help when writing or editing code.
-In the screenshot below, you can see the cursor on line 1 next to the `{` character with both the opening and closing curly brackets highlighted in gray.
+In Figure @@figref{screenshot-gedit-matching-brackets.png}, you can see the cursor on line 1 next to the `{` character with both the opening and closing curly brackets highlighted in gray.

 @@figure screenshot-gedit-matching-brackets.png Bracket-matching